-GLU-10 Financial Guarantees
+GLU-11 Financial Guarantees

-Council may require a developer to make financial provision to guarantee payment of service levies, to ensure that the development is completed within a time frame set out in a development agreement, to provide for site reinstatement and/or the completion of services and Road infrastructure to the established standards or to enforce the carrying out of any condition attached to a permit or a development agreement.
+Council may require a developer to make financial provision to guarantee payment of service levies, to ensure that the development is completed within a time frame set out in a development agreement, to provide for site reinstatement and/or the completion of services and street infrastructure to the established standards, or to enforce the carrying out of any condition attached to a permit or a development agreement.

-GLU-11 Non-Conforming Uses
+GLU-12 Non-Conforming Uses

 - (1) In accordance with Section 108 of the Urban and Rural Planning Act, 2000, any development or land use that legally exists on the day this Plan is registered may continue in a manner that does not conform to this Municipal Plan or Development Regulations.
-Specify provisions with respect to legal non-conforming uses are outlined in the Development Regulations. - (2) The right to resume a discontinued non-conforming use of land shall no exceed one year.
+Specify provisions with respect to legal non-conforming uses are outlined in the Development Regulations. - (2) The right to resume a discontinued non-conforming use of land shall not exceed 12 months.

 The Development Regulations shall specify the provisions with respect to the discontinuance of a non-conforming use.

-GLU-12 Uses Permitted in All Designations
+GLU-13 Uses Permitted in All Designations

-- (1) Conservation, public services, utilities, recreational open space and antenna shall be permitted in all future land use designations and zones.
-Recreational open space must not conflict with surrounding uses and adequate pedestrian and vehicular access and onsite parking must be provided. - (2) Wharves, boathouses, slipways and breakwaters are permitted in all designations and zones subject to compliance with the "Guidelines for the Construction of Wharves, Breakwaters, Slipways and Boathouses" developed by the Water Resources Management

-Division, Department of Environment and Climate Change.

-(3) Mineral exploration shall be permitted, as a discretionary use, in all future land use designations and zones subject to conditions set out in the Development Regulations limiting impacts on the landscape as well as surrounding uses and requiring site restoration.
+- (1) Conservation, recreational open space, trails, antenna, streets, services, and utilities shall be permitted in all future land use designations and zones.
+Recreational open space must not conflict with surrounding uses and adequate pedestrian and vehicular access and offstreet parking must be provided. - (2) Wharves, boathouses, slipways and breakwaters are permitted in all designations and zones subject to compliance with the "Guidelines for the Construction of Wharves, Breakwaters, Slipways and Boathouses" developed by the Water Resources Management Division, Department of Environment and Climate Change subject to restrictions set out in the Development Regulations. - (3) Mineral exploration shall be permitted, as a discretionary use, in all future land use designations and zones subject to conditions set out in the Development Regulations limiting impacts on the landscape as well as surrounding uses and requiring site restoration.
 In some cases, the exploration proposed will only involve prospecting, geochemical sampling surveys, ground-based or airborne geophysical surveys which do not meet the definition of development in the Urban and Rural Planning Act, 2000 and no approval from the Town is required.
 A permit is required from the Mines Branch, Department of Industry, Energy and Technology for all mineral exploration activities.

-GLU-13 Easements and Emergency Access
+GLU-14 Easements and Emergency Access

-Where land is required for utility easements or emergency access, it is the policy of Council that such land, or interest in land, be conveyed to appropriate agency as a condition of approving subdivision or other development applications.
+- (1) Where land is required for utility easements or emergency access, it is the policy of Council that such land, or interest in land, be conveyed to appropriate agency as a condition of approving subdivision or other development applications. - (2) Future access points are identified on the Generalized Future Land Use and Zoning Maps.
+Council shall review development proposals in the vicinity of these future access points to ensure that they are maintained to provide access to adjacent lands for future development.
+Council may require these future access points to be identified and conveyed to the Town.

-GLU-14 Access to a Public Road
+GLU-15 Access to a Public Street

-All development shall front onto a publicly maintained Road, unless otherwise specified in this Plan.
-An access to a provincial highway requires prior approval of the Department of Transportation and Infrastructure and must meet departmental specifications.
+All development shall front onto a publicly maintained street, unless otherwise specified in this Plan.
+An access to a provincial highway is required to obtain prior approval from the Department of Transportation and Infrastructure and must meet departmental specifications.